Montgomery County, MD

-The I-270 at Watkins Mill Road Interchange project was an $85 million project for the Maryland State Highway Administration to relieve congestion on one of Montgomery County’s most congested corridors.
+The I-270 at Watkins Mill Road Interchange project was a $90 million project for the Maryland State Highway Administration to relieve congestion on one of Montgomery County’s most congested corridors.
 Construction plans included a new interchange on I-270 consisting of 14 structures, including a five span bridge over I-270 and a two span bridge along an off-ramp.

 Key Challenges & Project Details

-- As part of the project scope, the relocation of approximately one mile of 48” waterline and 16” sewer line will be relocated.
+- As part of the project scope, the relocation of approximately one mile of 48” waterline and 16” sewer line was relocated.

 - In addition to the main structures, the project featured two box culverts, a 72” storm drain, and numerous cast-in-place and MSE retaining walls.